Thevi1/Thevi.github.io/content/posts/route-server.md

 So much tool like IXP Manager, to manage Internet Exchange Point, the other things is [Alice Looking Glass](https://github.com/alice-lg/alice-lg), but i use IXP Manager because this tool so much feature to manage Internet Exchange Point by UI.

-First we must undestand [BGP bird](https://bird.network.cz/), because in ixp manager using bgp bird version 2 because bird is can be customized.
+First we must undestand [BGP bird](https://bird.network.cz/), because in ixp manager using bgp bird version 2 and the other reason is because bird is can be customized.

 Here is my lab topologi,